What is an Opioid?

 - Women, aged 25-40 who become injured or ill and prescribed medication.
 Often stressed and time pressed, these women find a release in the medication that is hard to kick.

-- Athletes who a prescribed medication for injury and encouraged to play “at all costs.”
+- Athletes who are prescribed medication for injury and encouraged to play “at all costs.”
 Teen and college athletes, in particular, can be highly susceptible.

 - Students who either try the medication on a dare or seek it out – often in their home medicine cabinet – as a release from the stress of school, work or relationships.